RetroReversing/retroReversing/categories/consoles/MegaDrive.md

 {% include link-to-other-site.html url="https://segaretro.org/History_of_the_Sega_Mega_Drive" description="Find out about the history of the SEGA Mega Drive in this excellent post" image="/public/consoles/Sega Megadrive.png" title="History of the Sega Mega Drive - Sega Retro"  %}

+---

+# Hardware
+If you're interested in reverse engineering software for the Sega Mega Drive gaming console, it's essential to have a strong understanding of the hardware that powers it.
+By comprehending the inner workings of the Mega Drive hardware, you can better understand how the software interacts with the hardware and how you can potentially modify or enhance it.

+In this section of our guide, we will provide you with detailed information and resources on the hardware of the Sega Mega Drive, including retail, prototype, and development hardware.

 ## Development Hardware
 In order for game developers to create software for the SEGA Mega Drive, they had the choice of a number of different development hardware to purchase, or they could go it alone and create their own hardware.
 To find out more check out the post below.

 {% include link-to-other-post.html post="/sega-mega-drive-genesis-development-kit/" description="For information about SEGA's Mega Drive development hardware check out this post." %}

+---
+# Mega Drive Game Development

 ## Code Your Own SONIC Game
 The Youtuber **Game Hut** has a series of tutorials on Sega Mega drive programming.